stratosphere/stratosphere.github.io/docs/0.5/program_execution/cli_client.markdown

      -r,--running                   Show running programs and their JobIDs

-     -s,--scheduled                 Show scheduled prorgrams and their JobIDs
+     -s,--scheduled                 Show scheduled programs and their JobIDs

      -m,--jobmanager <host:port>    Option to connect to a different Stratosphere master (JobManager).